 While saving a big enough deposit is the obvious way to get on the property ladder, there are additional initiatives designed to help.
 First Home Loans are issued by selected banks, underwritten by Kāinga Ora, and allow the bank to lend on a lower deposit without any restrictions.
 With a First Home Loan you only need 5% deposit, which for first home buyers can mean getting on the property ladder sooner.

-The criteria you need to qualify for a Welcome Home Loan are quite restrictive, so please read up on it before you apply.
-More information is available here.
+There are certain criteria and requirements you need to qualify for a First Home Loan, so please read up on it before you apply.
+More information is available here